do i have an eating disorder

 An eating disorder is a mental health condition in which you cope with feelings or a poor body image by controlling food.
 Unhealthy behaviors that point to an eating disorder include eating too much or too little (or both at different times) or being overly concerned with your weight or body shape.

-People of any age, gender, and weight can suffer from an eating disorder.
+People of any age, gender and weight can suffer from an eating disorder.
 Luckily, with adequate treatment, most people recover.

-What Are the Most Common Types of Eating Disorders?
+What are the Most Common Types of Eating Disorders?

 Anorexia Nervosa

-Anorexia involves losing weight and avoiding putting it back on through drastic measures such as eating as little as possible, exercising too much, or both.
+Anorexia involves losing weight and avoiding putting it back on through drastic measures such as eating as little as possible, exercising too much or both.

 Bulimia